 Staphylococcus aureus bacteria.
 Coloured scanning electron micrograph (SEM) of Staphylococcus aureus bacteria.
-These Gram-positive cocci (spherical bacteria) are found in humans and animals.
-They are found on the skin and the mucous membranes of the nose, throat and other regions.
-These bacteria are usually harmless, but infection occurs on broken skin or within a blocked sweat or sebaceous gland, resulting in boils, pustules and abscesses.
-They can also cause food poisoning, producing toxins that induce vomiting.
-Certain strains of S. aureus induce the potentially fatal toxic shock syndrome (TSS).
-Magnification: x11,800 at 5x7cm size.
+These Gram-positive cocci (round) are found on the skin and mucous membranes of humans and many animals.
+The bacteria are usually harmless, but infections can occur on broken skin or within a blocked sweat or sebaceous gland, resulting in boils, pustules and abscesses.
+S. aureus can also cause food poisoning, producing toxins that induce vomiting.
+Certain strains cause the potentially fatal toxic shock syndrome (TSS).

 Model release not available.
 Property release not required.